 1570 Oak Avenue, Evanston, IL 60201

 A very common complaint my patients present with is a musculoskeletal pain that, whether the patient realizes it or not, is occurring due to some form of overload or overuse.
-Tendons are quite susceptible to this, but even pain on the outside of the hip, peritrochanteric pain syndrome (PTPS) or pain in the front of the lower leg, medial tibial stress syndrome (MTSS), commonly known as shin splints are examples of this phenomenon.
+Tendons are quite susceptible to this.
+Pain on the outside of the hip, peritrochanteric pain syndrome (PTPS) or pain in the front of the lower leg, medial tibial stress syndrome (MTSS), commonly known as shin splints are other examples of this phenomenon.
 Even when the pain seems to have appeared rather suddenly, the problem has often been building gradually and imperceptibly, until one day, there’s a drop that makes the cup overflow.